tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 This section provides the updated revision of the "ietf-te-types" YANG module.

-NOTE: Only the typedef bandwidth-scientific-notation and the grouping encoding-and-switching-type have been added in this module revision.
-Please focus your review on this part.
-See also {{yang-diff}}.
+CHANGE NOTE: Please focus your review only on the updates to the YANG model: see also {{yang-diff}}.

-RFC Editor: remove the note above and this note
+RFC Editor: remove the CHANGE NOTE above and this note

 ~~~~ yang
 {::include ../../ietf-te-types.yang}
 ~~~~
 {: #fig-pc-yang title="TE Types YANG module"
-sourcecode-markers="true" sourcecode-name="ietf-te-types@2022-10-15.yang"}
+sourcecode-markers="true" sourcecode-name="ietf-te-types@2022-10-21.yang"}

 # Packet TE Types YANG Module